datakira/datakira/README.md

 - 🌱 I’m currently learning ...
 Data Mining
 - 📫 How to reach me: ... *kyunghee.kira@gmail.com*
 - 😄 You may call me: ... **KIRA**
 - ⚡ Fun fact: ...
-You want to ask me "Do you know *Death Note*?
+You want to ask me "Do you know *Death Note?*" Right??
+Yes I do know!😄